bitlayer-org/bitlayer-org.github.io/docs/Learn/BitlayerNetwork/Bridges.md

 Mainnet-V1(Bitlayer PoS): The Bitlayer team is working with multiple MPC custody platforms, including Coinbase and Sinohope (HK.1611), to secure the assets.

-Mainnet-V2&V3(Bitcoin Finality): The bitlyer team will deliver trustless bridge using BitVM and DLC technology.[WIP]
+Mainnet-V2&V3(Bitcoin Finality): The Bitlayer team will deliver trustless bridge using BitVM and DLC technology.[WIP]

 #### EVM to Bitlayer